Menu

 Borrowell's Take

 The CIBC Select Visa Card is a standout for those needing low cost international money transfers and balance transfers.
-The first-year annual fee waiver and additional perks make it an attractive option for those looking to save on global transactions.
+The annual fee waiver for the first two years and additional perks make it an attractive option for those looking to save on global transactions.

 Visit the CIBC website to apply.